Council Connects

 A wonderful write up from the New York Times about Carmel, IN and their 140 roundabouts.
 You read that right — 140, with a dozen more on the way.
 The insane number of roundabouts help increase safety, reduce carbon emissions (with no red lights there is less idling time for cars) and get people where they need to go, faster.

-JJ Trout almost 2 years ago
+JJ Trout over 2 years ago

 Thoughts bout parenting and social skills/norms & schools - parenting was the hardest "job" I ever faced (BTW, my kids are doing great):